 The John Deere E180 has an impressively wide cutting path of 54 inches.
 You can adjust the blades to 11 different height positions, anywhere between 1 inch and 4 inches, and it has a turning radius of 18 inches.
 These features make it easy to customize the cut to your lawn so it looks just the way you want.
 The machine’s hydrostatic transmission is pedal-operated, so you don’t have to take your hands off the steering wheel while you drive.
 This John Deere mower also has a cruise control that lets you set the speed you want to mow at.
 Both of these features limit distractions, so you can focus on your lawn and not the lawn mower.

 An inexpensive riding lawn mower doesn’t really exist, but if you don’t have thousands of dollars to spend, the Troy-Bilt TB30 R is definitely worth considering.
-With a price of less than a thousand dollars, it’s more accessible to an average homeowner.
+With a lower price than many rider lawn mowers, it’s more accessible to an average homeowner.
 It’s good for small- to medium-size lawns and has most, but not all, of the features we look for.

 This mower features a rear-mounted 344cc engine and can reach speeds up to 4.25 miles per hour.
 It has a 30-inch blade, which isn’t the longest we saw but more than long enough for most users’ needs.
 It’s a bit slower and doesn’t cut as wide a path as our top pick, but the TB30 R’s power and maneuverability make it a good compromise, especially for its price.